 </application>

-There's no way for other apps to obtain the Intent
+There's no way for other apps, including Android Auto, to obtain the Intent

-object to allow those other apps to provide the “reply” text back to your app,
+object to let other apps provide the reply text back to your app, as shown

 /**

-* Creates a [RemoteInput] which allows remote apps to provide a response string
+* Creates a [RemoteInput] that lets remote apps provide a response string

 * to the underlying [Intent] within a [PendingIntent].